norikra/norikra.github.io/tips.md

 Norikra connects query outputs into other target input by specifying query group as `LOOPBACK(target_name)`.

-Once you regisitered a query with loopback query group, norikra does:
+Once you registered a query with loopback query group, norikra does:
  1. check `target_name` format
  1. open `target_name` if it is not opened yet
  1. register the query